itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post.md

 ![](/uploads/versions/list---x----1000-625x---.png)

-Next we need to create a repository with a static or Jekyll site.
+Next, we need to create a repository with a static or Jekyll site.
 If you don't have one handy [here's a Jekyll site we prepared earlier](http://docs.cloudcannon.com/creative.zip).

 ![](/uploads/versions/bb-source---x----900-563x---.png) Click the CloudCannon button on the left sidebar.